danielabar/meblog/src/markdown/they-dont-all-have-to-be-activerecord-models.md

 end
 ```

 Here is the corresponding `Customer` model.
-I've added some validations.
+I've added some validations for the email, first, and last name fields.
 I'm also using the [annotate](https://github.com/ctran/annotate_models) gem to get schema information outputted as comments at the top of the model class:

 ```ruby
 # == Schema Information